MonoidMusician/blog/sources/selective_applicative.md

 ### Monoid objects in monoidal categories

 However, those are specifically the formulation of monads and applicatives as *monoid objects* (in a monoidal category).
-Notably, that is the source of the “a monad is just a monoid in the [monoidal] category of endofunctors [under composition]” meme, where an applicative functor is “just” a monoid in the [monoidal] category of endofunctors *under Day convolution*.
+That is the source of the “a monad is just a monoid in the [monoidal] category of endofunctors [under composition]” meme, while an applicative functor is “just” a monoid in the [monoidal] category of endofunctors *under Day convolution*.

 :::{.Note box-name="Aside"}
 I argue that it is important to include “under composition” in the description of the monad, because there are many monoidal products available on functors, and functor composition is a surprising choice, since it is not symmetric at all!